ben-alrdy/alrdy-animate/README.md

 - `aa-duration`: Animation duration in seconds
 - `aa-delay`: Animation delay in seconds
 - `aa-distance`: Multiplier for animation distance (where applicable)
-- `aa-easing`: Overwrites the global easing function for this element.
-Example: `aa-easing="ease-in-out"`.
+- `aa-ease`: Overwrites the global easing function for this element.
+Example: `aa-ease="ease-in-out"`.

 For background transitions, you can also set:
 - `--background-color-initial`: Starting background color